jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 ```bash
 cd Jon
 ```
-When we are in Jon's direcatory we sohuld run the ls command to see what Jon is hiding.
+When we are in Jon's direcatory we should run the ls command to see what Jon is hiding.

-There is a documents file
+You should notice that there is a documents file

 ```bash
 meterpreter > cd Documents